waku-org/pm/FURPS.md

 #### Reliability

 1. Implements DoS protection through request rate limitation.
-2. (limitation) No guarantees in terms of message presence or retention duration
+2. (limitation) No guarantees in terms of message presence or retention duration.
+3. Store node always provide a response; thanks to DoS protection.

 #### Performance